Document structure

 Article 57 – Food/feed safety, veterinary and phytosanitary border controls at the customs border of Georgia

-1. When implementing the procedures under the Customs Code of Georgia related to the movement of goods across the customs border of Georgia, prior to the release of foreign goods into the zone of control provided for by the Customs Code of Georgia, the Service shall exercise food/feed safety, veterinary and phytosanitary border controls based on procedures established by the Food and Agriculture Organisation of the United Nations (FAO), the International Plant Protection Convention (IPPC), the World Organizsation for Animal Health (OIE) and based on the policy defined by the Ministry of Environmental Protection and Agriculture of Georgia.
+1. When implementing the procedures under the Customs Code of Georgia related to the movement of goods across the customs border of Georgia, prior to the release of foreign goods into the zone of control provided for by the Customs Code of Georgia, the Service shall exercise food/feed safety, veterinary and phytosanitary border controls based on procedures established by the Food and Agriculture Organisation of the United Nations (FAO), the International Plant Protection Convention (IPPC), the World Organisation for Animal Health (OIE) and based on the policy defined by the Ministry of Environmental Protection and Agriculture of Georgia.

 2. Goods subject to border control may be imported into the customs border of Georgia under the relevant certificate issued for these goods by the authorised body of an exporting country and, if necessary, under permission of the Agency or the Service.